ethereum/EIPs/EIPS/eip-ldgrtoken.md

 ### Issuers who lost access to their address or private keys
 There is no recourse if the Issuer loses access to their address to an existing instance of their securities.
 Special care and efforts must be made by the Issuer to secure and safely store their address and associated private key.
 The Issuer can reassign ownership to another Issuer but not in the case where the Issuer loses their private key.

 If the Issuer loses access, the Issuer’s securities must be rebuilt using off-chain services.
 The Issuer must create (and secure) a new address.
-The RTA can read the existing Issuer securities, and the RTA can mint Investor securities accordingly under a new `LDGRToken` smart contract..
+The RTA can read the existing Issuer securities, and the RTA can `mint` Investor securities accordingly under a new `LDGRToken` smart contract.

 ### Registered Transfer Agents who lost access to their address or private keys
-If the RTA loses access, the RTA can create a new Ethereum address, and the Issuer can execute the setTransferAgent function to reassign the RTA.
+If the RTA loses access, the RTA can create a new Ethereum address, and the Issuer can execute the `setTransferAgent` function to reassign the RTA.

 ### Handling Investors (security owners) who lost access to their addresses or private keys
 Investors may “lose” their credentials for a number of reasons: they simply “lost” their credentials, they were hacked or the victim of fraud, they committed securities-related fraud, or a life event (like death) occurred.
 Because the RTA manages the Issuer’s securities, the RTA may authorize ownership related changes of securities (as long as they are properly notarized and verified).

 If an Investor (or, say, the Investor’s heir) loses their credentials, the Investor must go through a notarized process to notify the RTA of the situation and supply a new Investor address.
-From there, the RTA can mint the “lost” securities to the new Investor address and burnFrom the old Investor address (because the RTA knows all Investors’ addresses).
+From there, the RTA can `mint` the “lost” securities to the new Investor address and `burnFrom` the old Investor address (because the RTA knows all Investors’ addresses).

 ## Rationale
 The are currently no token standards that conform to SEC regulations.
 The closest token is [ERC-884 (Delaware General Corporations Law (DGCL) compatible share token)](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-884.md) which states that SEC requirements are out of scope.
 [EIP-1404 (Simple Restricted Token Standard)](https://github.com/ethereum/EIPs/issues/1404) does not go far enough to address SEC requirements around re-issuing securities to Investors.